Endava/cats/docs/limitations/index.md

 - HTTP methods: `POST`, `PUT`, `PATCH`, `GET` and `DELETE`

 ## Additional Parameters
-If a response contains a free Map specified using the `additionalParameters` tag CATS will issue a `warn` log message as it won't be able to validate that the response matches the schema.
+If a response contains a free Map specified using the `additionalParameters` tag CATS will flag results as `warn` as it won't be able to validate that the response matches the schema.

 ## Regexes within 'pattern'
-CATS uses a mix of regex and data/format driven generators in order to generate Strings based on regexes.
+CATS uses a mix of regex and data/format driven generators in order to generate Strings based on `patern` and `format`.
 This has certain limitations mostly with complex patterns.